ml-jku/cloob/index.md

 **Associative Memory.** Similar to the associative memory of humans, our approach uses associative memories to amplify co-occurences and the covariance structure.
-The associative memory of our choice are modern Hopfield networks because of their fast retrieval and high storage capacity as shown in [Hopfield networks is all you need](https://arxiv.org/abs/2008.02217).
+The associative memory of our choice is a modern Hopfield network because of its fast retrieval and high storage capacity, as shown in [Hopfield networks is all you need](https://arxiv.org/abs/2008.02217).
 The update mechanism of modern Hopfield networks is equivalent to the self-attention mechanism of Transformer networks.